MStylesMS/PxC/docs/SPEC.md

 The `ini-loader` will validate keys per `clock.type` and provide clear errors for missing assets or invalid values.

+Editing workflow

+- For the initial phase we'll edit `.ini` files manually.
+There will be example `.ini` files under `/config/examples` that document the available keys and sample asset choices.
+Building a web-based or GUI `.ini` editor is a future enhancement.

 ## Extension points

 - Add a new clock renderer under `/src/components/clocks`.
 It should accept a typed props object and register itself with the shell (or be referenced by a factory mapping in `ClockShell`).